ash-project/ash_graphql/documentation/topics/use-subscriptions-with-graphql.md

 The subscription DSL is currently in beta and before using it you have to enable them in your config.

+> ### Subscription response order {: .warning}
+>
+> The order in which the subscription responses are sent to the client is not guaranteed to be the
+> same as the order in which the mutations were executed.

 ```elixir
 config :ash_graphql, :policies, show_policy_breakdowns?: true
 ```